Washington St. beats Stanford 52-14 to snap 3-game skid

 Tanner McKee threw for 236 yards and backup QB Ashton Daniels ran for two scores but Stanford (3-6, 1-6) kept giving the ball away and lost for the sixth straight time to the Cougars.

+''We had our opportunities, especially on the offensive side,'' coach David Shaw said. ''You can't turn the ball over twice and expect to beat a team that you're comparable to.
+We turned it over four times.''

-Watson set the tone for Washington State, rushing for 65 yards on the second play from scrimmage to set up Leyton Smithson 3-yard TD run and then scoring on a 41-yard run on the Cougars final play of the half following a fumble by Benjamin Yurosek that made it 42-7.
+Watson set the tone for Washington State in his return from an injury, rushing for 65 yards on the second play from scrimmage to set up Leyton Smithson's 3-yard TD run and then scoring on a 41-yard run on the Cougars final play of the half following a fumble by Benjamin Yurosek that made it 42-7.

+''He was himself today,'' Dickert said. ''He he gave us a jumpstart and credit to our offensive line.
+He hit a big hole and he made some people miss.
+It just set the tone for what we could do.''

 THE TAKEAWAY